-Aluminium Stewardship Initiative certifies Alcoa against ASI Performance Standard, expands Chain of Custody Standard certification scope
+Aluminium Stewardship Initiative certifies Alcoa against ASI Performance Standard and Chain of Custody Standard

 Alcoa has achieved ASI Performance Standard Certification at their Aluminerie de Bécancour (ABI) and Aluminerie de Deschambault smelters in Quebec, Canada.
 These smelters join the Aluminerie de Baie Como in Quebec, which achieved Performance Standard Certification in 2019.
 Alcoa’s existing Chain of Custody Standard Certification was also expanded to include these and several other facilities.